wargenng/sendlog/README.md

 ## DATABASE

 [x] - Allow users to enter their climbs
-[ ] - Allow users to edits climb information
+[x] - Allow users to edits climb information
+[x] - Allow users to delete their climbs
 [ ] - Make users profile public and viewable to other people [ ] - Create verified users (enter new locations, enter new grade levels, etc.)
 [ ] - After Climb Submission a session will Automatically be Created